-Dehydration, medication side effects, sudden blood pressure drops, low blood sugar, and heart disease or stroke may be to blame.
+Causes of lightheadedness may be dehydration, medication side effects, sudden blood pressure drops, low blood sugar, and heart disease or stroke.

 Feeling woozy, lightheaded, or a little faint is a common complaint among older adults.
 Although it's not usually caused by anything life-threatening, it could be, so you need to be careful.